Planning a multi-cultural wedding:

 We live in a diverse and ever-blending society.
-A few decades ago, multi cultural weddings were almost unheard of.
+A few decades ago, multi-cultural weddings were almost unheard of.
 Not so in the 2000s.
 If you haven’t already attended a cross-culture wedding you’ll be certain to know someone that has.
+Thus, planning a multi-cultural wedding is something that most wedding planners will encounter.

 And if you’re a mixed race/faith/culture couple planning a wedding, or you know a couple in that position, you’ve found the right blog.